sfdumi/symfony-docs/cookbook/psr7.rst

 Converting Objects implementing PSR-7 Interfaces to HttpFoundation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the other hand, the bridge provide a factory interface called
+On the other hand, the bridge provides a factory interface called
 :class:`Symfony\\Bridge\\PsrHttpMessage\\HttpFoundationFactoryInterface`
 that builds HttpFoundation objects from objects implementing PSR-7 interfaces.

-The next snippet explain how to convert an object implementing the :class:`Psr\\Http\\Message\\ServerRequestInterface`
+The next snippet explains how to convert an object implementing the :class:`Psr\\Http\\Message\\ServerRequestInterface`
 interface to a :class:`Symfony\\Component\\HttpFoundation\\Request` instance::

     use Symfony\Bridge\PsrHttpMessage\Factory\HttpFoundationFactory;